davesnuthouse/RedGuild/README.md

 28. (Done) A filter to show/hide dkp data of people who have left
 29. (Done) SYNC protected to only send data to current guild members
 30. Option for the Editors tab that shows how many known addon users
-31. Toggle for Inviter to also show online guildies who aren't on dkp table
+31. (Done) Toggle for Inviter to also show online guildies who aren't on dkp table
 32. Option on the RL tools tab that selects raid members
 33. (Done) Filter for DKP tab to show current raid members
 34. Edit button for DKP tab editors
-35. Inactive user option for dkp table
+35. Inactive user option for dkp table (biggie)
 36. Mangs changes - (redo RL tools and names of dkp table columns)